f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--animation-progress=<none|default|advanced>` (_string_, default: `none`, implicit: `default`)

 Control the _progress bar_ shown when playing the animation.
-Can be `none` (hidden), `default` (only the progress bar, which can be clicked or dragged to jump to a time) or `advanced` (the progress bar plus time range, animation name and current time labels, with a marker for each keyframe).
+Use `none` (hidden), `default` (only the progress bar, which can be clicked or dragged to jump to a time) or `advanced` (the progress bar plus time range, animation name and current time labels, with a marker for each keyframe).

 ### `--multi-file-mode=<single|all| dir>` (_string_, default: `single`)

-When opening multiple files, select if they should be shown all at once (`all`), one by one (`single`), or by directory (`dir`).
-Configuration files for all loaded files will be used in the order they are provided.
+When opening multiple files, select if F3D shows them all at once (`all`), one by one (`single`), or by directory (`dir`).
+F3D uses configuration files for all loaded files in the order they are provided.

 ### `--multi-file-regex=<regex>` (_string_)